hg-mirrors/pypy_extradoc/blog/draft/2019-12-hpy-sprint.rst

-Universal modules can be loaded **also** on CPython, thanks to the ``hpy_universal`` module which is under development: because of an extra layer of indirection, extensions compiled with the universal ABI will face a small performance penalty compared to the ones using the CPython ABI.
+Universal modules can be loaded **also** on CPython, thanks to the ``hpy_universal`` module which is under development: because of an extra layer of indirection, extensions compiled with the universal ABI will face a small performance penalty compared to the ones using the HPy/CPython ABI.

 This setup gives several benefits: